fortran-lang/fortran-lang.org/learn/building_programs/managing_libraries.md

 can do no checking.

 ## Windows and Intel Fortran
-The setup is the same as with GNU/Linux, but on Windows it is necessary to explicitly export the routines.
+The setup is the same as with Linux, but on Windows it is necessary to explicitly export the routines.
 And an import library is generated - this is the library that should be used in the link step.